ukparliament/weeknotes.data-search/19/index.md

 ### Measuring things

 Sara spent time analysing the A/B testing results for search.
 The analysis software has limitations when it comes to calculating certain statistical measures (median absolute deviation for example) or statistical tests (t-tests, power analysis).
-That said it allows you to run [R scripts](https://docs.microsoft.com/en-us/power-bi/desktop-r-scripts) which means we can do the analysis in a single environment.
+That said, it allows you to run [R scripts](https://docs.microsoft.com/en-us/power-bi/desktop-r-scripts) which means we can do the analysis in a single environment.
 Apparently this is good.

 ### Corporate data